On a Merton Problem with Irreversible Healthcare Investment: Introduction

+{Second, in order to characterize the boundary, we introduce a time-inhomogeneous reformulation.
+For a fixed initial health level \(h\), we write \(\widetilde h(t)=he^{-\delta t}\) and \(\widetilde b(t)=b(\widetilde h(t))\).
+This transforms the two-dimensional autonomous stopping problem into an equivalent one-dimensional time-inhomogeneous stopping problem with value function \(\widetilde J\).
+In this formulation, we establish interior \(C^{1,2}\)-regularity of \(\widetilde J\) in the continuation region and a spatial smooth-fit property at finite boundary points.
+These regularity properties are sufficient to apply a weak version of Dynkin's formula and to derive an integral representation of \(\widetilde J\).
+Evaluating this representation at the boundary yields a nonlinear integral equation for \(\widetilde b\), and hence for the original boundary \(b\).}

-\textbf{Step 3.} After proving the strict convexity of $J$ through techniques that employ stability results for viscosity solutions (cf.\ Proposition \ref{convex}), we can come back to the original coordinates' system and via the duality relations obtain the optimal consumption and portfolio policies, as well as the optimal heathcare investment time, in terms of the optimal stopping boundary and value function (cf.\ Section 5).
+\textbf{Step 3.} We finally return to the original wealth-health coordinates.
+Using the duality relations and the regularity achieved in Step 2, we express the optimal consumption and portfolio policies, as well as the optimal healthcare investment time, in terms of the dual value function and the optimal stopping boundary.
+In particular, in the primal variables the agent invests in healthcare when wealth first reaches a health-dependent transformed version of the dual stopping boundary.